Séfora Camazano · Artist Statement

 Séfora Camazano — Female Portraits

-two worlds
+two cultures

 I am a Spanish-Brazilian artist based in Valencia, with over twenty years of experience in painting, photography, and visual arts.
 My practice began in Brazil, was shaped through design and multimedia, and matured at the intersection of photographic imagery and large-scale painting.